-We notice that the $2\,\sigma$ contour of the posterior distribution obtained from the control sample does not encompass the true values of the cosmological parameters used in the simulation, indicating that there is a slight residual bias in the constructed binned and averaged Hubble diagram.
-Although \cite{Adamek2019} achieved an unbiased estimation of cosmological parameters using a similar binning approach, their analysis included SNe up to $z=3$ and bins of 1000 sources.
-Therefore, we suspect that increasing the bin sizes could improve the accuracy of the $H_0$ estimation by enhancing the Central Limit Theorem's gaussianising effect, and including sources at higher redshift would further reduce the bias from peculiar motions.
-It would be interesting to explore further how to optimise this binning procedure to achieve an unbiased $H_0$ estimation while using the smallest possible SNe Ia sample.
+We note that the $2\sigma$ contour of the posterior distribution obtained from the control sample does not encompass the true values of the cosmological parameters we used in the simulation, indicating that there is a slight residual bias in the constructed binned and averaged Hubble diagram.
+Although \citet{Adamek2019} achieved an unbiased estimation of cosmological parameters using a similar binning approach, their analysis included SNe up to $z=3$ and bins of 1000 sources.
+Therefore, we suspect that increasing the bin sizes might improve the accuracy of the $H_0$ estimation by enhancing the Gaussianising effect of the central limit theorem, and including sources at higher redshift would further reduce the bias from peculiar motions.
+It would be interesting to explore further how this binning procedure might be optimised to achieve an unbiased $H_0$ estimation while using the smallest possible SNe Ia sample.